ajacquey/golem/doc/content/examples/benchmarks/benchmark1.md

 \nabla p_f = 3.0 \cdot 10^{-7} ms^{-1}
 \end{equation}

-Material properties are listed in the table below.
+is defined.
+The material properties are listed in the table below.

 | Property name              |     Symbol    |                  Value | SI Unit             |
 |----------------------------|:-------------:|-----------------------:|---------------------|